SW2 Polymetallic Project (PGE/V/Ti/Fe/Cu/Ni/Co) - Wyoming

 Globally, most layered mafic-ultramafic intrusive complexes are enriched in PGE near the base and relatively depleted in PGE within the upper layers of the intrusive complex.
 The previous operator first identified the upper mineralized horizons, and completed l6 drill holes.
 By the time the covered lowest mineralized horizon with the most robust geophysical signature was identified, the gods of upper management, through their irrefutable wisdom, had irrevocably decided to terminate the project.
 Therefore, although the lowest layered stratigraphy should be a priority, there has been no significant work attempted on the lowest cumulate horizon.
 The entire eastern half of the SW2 holdings has had absolutely no drilling, despite the large amplitude (5000+ nanotesla), laterally extensive ground magnetic anomalies detected there.

 Should the project eventually prove to be economically viable, the current project development concept envisions a large open-pit that exploits the numerous parallel 90-240 meter thick massive to semi-massive to disseminated Fe +/- Ti & V resource while also removing any thinner sulfide-rich PGE zones from the same pit.
 The subdued topography on the property is favorable for open-pit development.
 A tentative estimate on a waste to ore ratio, including internal waste, would probably range from about 3:1 to 5:1.
 Alternatively, however, if only narrow PGE-bearing sulfide layers are found to be economic, the resulting mine could be an underground operation similar to that of the Stillwater Mine.
 Infrastructure on the project is superb.
 Improved gravel roads and an existing abandoned railroad grade both provide access to the project.
 Finally, one of the most positive aspects of the project is that it contains both precious metals and industrial metals.

 Castle Creek Project – Idaho

-The Castle Creek Property lies about 80 km south of Boise, Idaho along the margin of the Snake River Plain, a vast Cenozoic Age rift-like structure that has significant gold and silver mineralization elsewhere along its margins.
+The Castle Creek Property lies about 80 km south of Boise, Idaho along the margin of the Snake River Plain, a vast Cenozoic Age structure that has significant gold and silver mineralization elsewhere along its margins.
 About 30 km to the northwest of the Castle Creek property, the Silver City district has produced over a million ounces of gold and over ten million ounces of silver from high-grade underground deposits.
 Castle Creek lies in an area that is not environmentally sensitive.
 Because of the low elevation, it is accessible most of the year.
 It has apparently never been drill-tested or controlled by a company with a competent geological staff.

 It is underlain predominantly by granodiorite that contains pelitic gneiss xenoliths and mafic dikes altered to listwanite.
 Previous work at Castle Creek is virtually undocumented, but extensive historic mine workings are abundant.
 One of these mine workings is about 300 meters in length.
 Preliminary dump sampling in 2008 yielded assays up to 43.5 g/t gold and 1772.7 g/t silver.
 One mine dump sampled near the east side of the property returned a gold grade of 43.5 g/t gold from a quartz/arsenopyrite vein.
 Pulverized rock and a cement foundation located adjacent to the dump suggests that ore was milled there at some time in the past.
 The scant historic records available indicate that this first phase of production occurred around 1915.